-Although Azure DevOps Services is a hosted version of Azure DevOps Server, there are some differences between the features that are available in the two products.
-Some Azure DevOps Server features aren't supported in Azure DevOps Services at all.
+Although Azure DevOps Services is a hosted version of Azure DevOps Server, there are some differences between features.
+Some Azure DevOps Server features aren't supported in Azure DevOps Services.
 For example, Azure DevOps Services doesn't support integration with SQL Server Analysis Services to support reporting.

-Are you on TFS or Azure DevOps Server and considering moving?
-Read Migrate data from TFS to Azure DevOps Services to understand your options.
+Are you on Azure DevOps Server and considering moving?
+Read Migration options to understand your options.

 Scope and scale data

 Azure DevOps Services scales by using organizations and projects